SouthridgeCorp/player-outcome-predictor/README_tournament_simulator.md

   rounds should be blank
   * Player config, which maps each team to its playing XI.
 We assume that each team has the same playing XI for the duration of the tournament.
+  * __Note__:
-  * __Note__: The teams, players and venues must be a part of the overall historical match dataset, else the simulator will throw an error
+    * The players and venues must be a part of the overall historical match dataset, else the simulator will throw an error
+    * The teams can be new to the app, however new teams will use a simplistic bowler distribution model to predict who bowls a certain over
   * Sample match & player config simulating an IPL are available here:
     * Match config: *resources/prod/app_config/tournament_simulator/example_tournament.csv*
     * Player config: *resources/prod/app_config/tournament_simulator/example_playing_xi.csv*